compositeurdigital/compositeurdigital.github.io/UX/en/organise_content/supported_content/panorama.md

 ### Spherical projection

 Place a single image with the spherical projection of the scene in the folder.
+The name of the file does not matter, just keep in mind that this file cannot be named `_background` or `_preview`.

 ![Panorama folder sphere](../../img/content_panorama_sphere_folder.JPG)

-**Important** : Do not place any other images in this folder (except `_preview` files).
+**Important** : Do not place any other images in this folder (except one `_preview` file, if you want to change the preview).

 ### Cube projection

 Place 6 images, corresponding to the six faces of your cube in the folder.
+Keep in mind that none of the files should be named `_background` or `_preview`.

+> Note : The default preview displayed, if a `_preview` file is not placed in the folder, will be the front face of the cube.

 **Naming** : your files should respect the following conventions:
    * *up* : named "u" or matches "\_u\_", "\_u", "u\_", "up" (e.g. `u.jpg`, `pano_u.jpg`, `up.jpg`)